 Signs of Loneliness in Men

-As men may be hesitant to reach out when dealing with loneliness, it’s important to be able to recognize the symptoms within ourselves and signs in the men we know, as they are not always obvious.
-Loneliness doesn’t always look like sadness, and we can be affected by loneliness even when we’re surrounded by friends and family.
+As men may be hesitant to reach out when dealing with loneliness, it’s important to be able to recognize the symptoms we might be experiencing, as well as in the men we know, as they are not always obvious.
+Loneliness doesn’t always look like sadness, and we can feel disconnected even when we’re surrounded by friends and family.

 - Feeling less emotionally connected with friends or family